Back to Home Page

 Source: Seed Savers Exchange

 Beautiful apricot-shaped heirloom from France.
 Great for drying, retains deep orange color.
 Excellent bitey flavor.
 Very productive, fruits borne in clusters and weigh 2-3 ounces.
 70-80 days from transplant.
-My other favorite fresh eating tomato!

 Stupice Tomato